Rondeau Bay: Where Waterfowlers Play

 25 km from Chatham, Rondeau Bay has excellent and ample public land and water.
 View Larger Map

 What makes the bay unique is that the watershed falls within the jurisdiction of Rondeau Bay Provincial Park, and all hunting is overseen by the Rondeau Bay Waterfowlers Association (RBWA).
 As such, the bay has regulations that supersede provincial regulations.
-While the RBWA limits hunting to Mondays, Wednesdays, Fridays, and Saturdays, this minimizes the gunning pressure migrating birds face and helps to hold the birds in the area longer.
+The RBWA limits hunting to Mondays, Wednesdays, Fridays, and Saturdays, which minimizes the gunning pressure migrating birds face and helps to hold the birds in the area longer.

 B-Zone comprises all water outside of the provincial park and A-Zone boundaries.
 Permanent blinds can be built by anyone willing to put in the effort, but a registration period exists before the season starts to record blind locations.
 Registration works on a first-come, first-serve basis.